scalatron/scalatron/Scalatron/doc/markdown/Scalatron Pluggable Games.md

   def runVisually(rounds: Int, scalatron: scalatron.core.ScalatronInward)
   def runHeadless(rounds: Int, scalatron: scalatron.core.ScalatronInward)

+The parameters are:

-The parameters are `rounds`, which specifies the number of tournament rounds (games) you should run before returning, and `scalatron', which is a reference to a `trait ScalatronInward`, the API Scalatron exposes toward game plug-ins (as opposed to `ScalatronOutward`, which is what it exposes to external users, such as the main function and the web server).
+* `rounds`, which specifies the number of tournament rounds (games) you should run before returning, and
+* `scalatron', which is a reference to a `trait ScalatronInward`, the API Scalatron exposes toward game plug-ins (as opposed to `ScalatronOutward`, which is what it exposes to external users, such as the main function and the web server).

 ## Implementation Details

 Once control passes to `runVisually()` or `runHeadless()`, it's up to you what happens next.
-For details, you can refer either to the example implementation [ScalatronDemoGame](https://github.com/scalatron/scalatron-demo-game) or to the implementation of [BotWar](https://github.com/scalatron/scalatron/tree/master/BotWar/src/scalatron).
+For details, you can refer either to the simple example implementation in [ScalatronDemoGame](https://github.com/scalatron/scalatron-demo-game) or to the full and rather more complex implementation of [BotWar](https://github.com/scalatron/scalatron/tree/master/BotWar/src/scalatron).

-But roughly speaking, your plug-in should be doing the following things:
+Roughly speaking, your plug-in should be doing the following things:

 * run an outer loop, iterating over game rounds
 * at the start of each round, ask Scalatron for a collection of control functions representing the bots
-* run an inner loop, iterating over the simulations steps within a game; with each step:
+* run an inner loop, iterating over the simulations steps within a game; within each step:
 * update the graphical display, drawing the entities in the game and each player's score
 * compute what your entities can see and ask their control functions for appropriate responses
 * decode the responses (presumably commands) and update the game state and scores as appropriate